daily-co/daily-python/README.md

 # Daily Client SDK for Python

+> **Looking to develop voice and video agents?**
+>
+> Check out our voice and multimodal conversational AI framework [Pipecat](https://github.com/pipecat-ai/pipecat), which has excellent support for Daily and already uses this Python SDK.

 The Daily client SDK for Python allows you to build video and audio calling into your native desktop and server applications.

 ![daily-python](https://github.com/daily-co/daily-python/blob/main/daily-python.gif?raw=true)